io-gui/io/docs/tsdoc/classes/Property.md

 # Class: Property

-Property configuration object for a class **instance**.
+Property configuration object.
-It is copied from the corresponding `PropertyDefinition`.
+It is initialized from corresponding `PropertyDefinition` in `ProtoChain`.

 ## Constructors